PantherXOS/wiki.pantherx.org/Android-Studio.md

 ## Native Environments

-This approach utilizes `guix environment`.
+_All credit for this excellent approach goes to [Julien Lepiller](https://lepiller.eu/en/).
+I have really just adapted it for this wiki._

-All credit for this excellent approach goes to [Julien Lepiller](https://lepiller.eu/en/).
-I have really just adapted it for this wiki.
+Here we'll use `guix environment` to containerize Android Studio in order to work-around the countless of hard-coded paths that aren't available on PantherX.
+It's up to Google / JetBrains to fix this.

-### Prepare everything
+### Prepare

 Download Android Studio from [here](https://developer.android.com/studio).